Hermaness: Birdlife

+The site forms part of the Hermaness, Saxa Vord and Valla Field Important Bird Area (IBA), designated as such by BirdLife International.
 Over 100,000 pairs of birds from 15 different species breed at Hermaness, which is internationally important for great skua, gannets and puffins.
 Gannets nest on narrow ledges on cliffs and stacks, and as of 2018 there were around 26,000 breeding pairs each summer.
 Hermaness, with around 6% of the breeding North Atlantic population, is the sixth largest colony of these birds in Britain.
 Guillemot and kittiwake also breed on the stacks and cliffs of Hermaness, with around 3,700 pairs of guillemot and 416 pairs of kittiwake recorded in 2015.
 Shags nest on boulder beaches on the west coast of Hermaness; due to relative inaccessibility of these areas counting is difficult, but NatureScot estimated a population of around 150 pairs in 2002.

 The fulmar population, numbering almost 7,000 pairs in 2011, is nationally important, representing 1% of the British population.
 Puffins can be difficult to count due to the fact they nest in burrows, however NatureScot estimate that somewhere between 20,000 and 30,000 pairs can be found at Hermaness, representing around 6% of the British population.
 The coastline also hosts small numbers of breeding herring gulls, razorbills and black guillemots, all of whom tend to nest in more secluded areas such rock crevices and amongst boulders.

 Away from the coast, almost 1,000 great skuas, known locally as bonxies, nest at Hermaness, maintaining territories on the large expanse of moorland that covers the centre of the peninsula.
 Hermaness is estimated to host 4.5% of world population of these birds, and is the third largest colony in Europe.
 Until the 1960s large numbers of Arctic skuas also bred at Hermaness, however a rise in bonxie numbers led to these birds tending to favour other parts of Unst.
 A small number of red-throated divers (typically 3-9 pairs), breed on the moors.
 The moorland also provides a home for many other ground-nesting birds such as skylark, twite and curlew.
 There are also significant numbers of waders, with large numbers of dunlin and snipe, and smaller numbers of golden plover.
 In recent years greylag geese have also begun to nest at Hermaness.

 Hermaness was also home to a black-browed albatross – an extreme rarity in the Northern Hemisphere – every summer from 1972 until 1995 (except 1988 and 1989).
 This bird, nicknamed 'Albert', proved a major attraction to birdwatchers.